Skip to Content

 A big plus to attending after hours events such as Mickey’s Not-So-Scary Halloween Party is that most of the rides are open and have much shorter lines than usual.

-And yes, for those who really want to get their adrenaline pumping, TRON Lightcycle Power Run WILL be running during this event.
+And yes, for those who really want to get their adrenaline pumping, TRON Lightcycle Run WILL be running during this event.

 TRON will still have a virtual queue for this event, so you’ll need to keep that in mind if you want to check it out.
-Disney hasn’t released official details on how it will work yet.

 Here’s a list of rides that will be available during this Halloween party event: